-Josh is seething with frustrated ambition and the need to prove himself.
-He is disgruntled that other hackers are grabbing the limelight.
+Seething with frustrated ambition and the need to prove himsel, Josh is disgruntled that other hackers are grabbing the limelight --- and getting rich from complex phishing scams.
 He feels he gets no respect.
 When he learns that his father had manipulated a low-level job for him with a friend, he loses all self-respect.
-He is desperate to show that he is still the most brilliant and dangerous hacker out there.
+He is desperate to show that he is still the most brilliant and dangerous threat actor out there.

-While the rest of the world seems to have forgotten Josh, one of the cops who pursued him for years and finally arrested him, is not so sure that Josh has reformed.
+Meanwhile, one of the cops who pursued Josh for years and finally arrested him, is not so sure that Josh has "reformed."
 GUS DUNCAN, although he is now retired, insists on shadowing and keeping tabs on Josh.

-Gus takes a lot of ribbing for this, and friends remind him that he should be playing golf and relaxing in his golden years.
-But Gus is convinced that he knows Josh better than anybody in the world, and he suspects that Josh is going to do something extremely dangerous one of these days...
+Gus takes a lot of ribbing for this, and friends remind him that he should be playing golf and relaxing, but Gus is convinced that he knows Josh better than anybody in the world, and he suspects that Josh is going to do something extremely dangerous one of these days...